ardulat/eulerian-video-magnification/Source code/README.md

 1. We need to crop a region with engine in order to match videos by frames. <br>
 You need to call a python script and pass video’s name as argument:

-\t Example: $ python crop.py engine.mp4
+* Example: $ python crop.py engine.mp4

 2. Select region by clicking and cropping using GUI.
 3. press ‘c’ key in order to cut and save as template in ‘roi.jpg’ file.